coap-security/liboscore/README.md

 and also serves as a starting point into the rest of the documentation.

 For a quick start, some examples and demos cover the common use cases:
-(Tutorials are not available yet)

-* Running the plug test server on RIOT on Linux
+* [Running the plug test server on RIOT on Linux]
-* Exchanging data between Particle Xenon boards over 6LoWPAN
+* [Exchanging data between Particle Xenon boards over 6LoWPAN]
-* Pulling data from devices in the field (by example of the FIT/IoT-Lab testbed) into an application
+* [Pulling data from devices in the field (by example of the FIT/IoT-Lab testbed) into an application]

 Please note that the examples currently use what is described as "intermediate integration" (see [integration levels]) in their code.
 For high-level applications, it is recommended to use full integration, but that level is not even provided for the RIOT platform yet.

+[Running the plug test server on RIOT on Linux]: https://oscore.gitlab.io/liboscore/demo_plugtest_linux.html
+[Exchanging data between Particle Xenon boards over 6LoWPAN]: https://oscore.gitlab.io/liboscore/demo_peertopeer.html
+[Pulling data from devices in the field (by example of the FIT/IoT-Lab testbed) into an application]: https://oscore.gitlab.io/liboscore/demo_iotlab.html
 [integration levels]: https://oscore.gitlab.io/liboscore/integration_levels.html

 Library integrations